AfLosada/Ghost_MISO/pruebas-e2e/playwright/README.md

 2. Make sure you are in the folder pruebas-e2e/playwright, the same one where this README.md lives.
 3. `npm install`
 4. `npm run test:pages`
 5. Enable the tests you want to run, in this case it would be setupV5 & V5.
 Running them means clicking on the play button above the auth setup and the pagev4.
+6. **IMPORTANT** Tests will most likely fail the first time you run them, so please try running them again a second time.
+Before running them again, please try running the authentication before.
+This is because it is setting up the authentication and playwright preloads the pages when it is setting up the tests.

 ![step0](./images/step%200%20playwright.png)